-At Cheyenne Obstetrics and Gynecology, we perform a full scope of Gynecological surgery ranging from minimally invasive laparoscopic procedures to advanced abdominal and pelvic surgeries.
-Some of the more common procedures include vaginal hysterectomy, minimally invasive laparoscopic hysterectomy, pelvic reconstructive surgeries, and surgeries for ovarian cysts, pelvic pain, fibroids, urinary incontinence, and endometriosis.
-Contact us today to find out more about the surgical & non-surgical advancements in treatment of these and many other gynecological symptoms.
+At Cheyenne Obstetrics and Gynecology, we perform a full scope of gynecological and laparoscopic surgery procedures for women’s health, ranging from minimally invasive laparoscopic procedures to advanced abdominal and pelvic surgeries.
+The most common procedures at Cheyenne OBGYN include vaginal hysterectomy, minimally invasive laparoscopic hysterectomy, pelvic reconstructive surgeries, and surgeries for ovarian cysts, pelvic pain, fibroids, urinary incontinence, and endometriosis.
+We are also proud to be the only office in Cheyenne to offer minimally invasive daVinci robotic surgery.

-A tubal ligation is considered a permanent method of birth control.
-The fallopian tubes are cut or blocked, which prevents pregnancy by blocking the egg’s path to the sperm and uterus.
+A tubal sterilization is considered a permanent method of female birth control.
+The fallopian tubes are removed, preventing the female egg from traveling down the fallopian tube and being fertilized by the sperm.
+It also lowers future cancer risk.
 Laparoscopy makes it possible to see and do the surgery through small incisions in the abdomen.

-For a laparoscopic tubal ligation, the surgeon makes two small cuts (incisions)-one in or just below the belly button (navel) and one at the upper edge of the pubic hair.
-The abdominal cavity, where the reproductive organs are, is inflated with air or a harmless gas so that the surgeon can see and avoid injuring abdominal organs or the inside of the abdomen.
+For a laparoscopic tubal ligation, the surgeon makes two or three small incisions in or just below the belly button and at the upper edge of the pubic bone.
+The abdominal cavity is inflated with carbon dioxide so the surgeon can have a clear view of the reproductive organs inside of the abdomen.

 The surgeon will then insert a thin instrument called a laparoscope through the incision to remove the fallopian tubes.
 You’ll then receive a few small stitches, recover and be sent home within just a few hours of the procedure.
 Our team at Cheyenne OBGYN will check in with you during your recovery at home and ensure there are no signs of infection, abnormal amounts of pain or bleeding.